GAPTER: First Flight Tests¶

 Turn on RC.
 Make sure throttle must be completely down and all the switches must be in up position.
 You have to notice Tx and Rx signal on RC screen.
 It even shows the battery level of Gapter at Rx and RC at Tx respectively.

-When you set RC switches , you might have noticed switches “a” & “b” are in up position which Gapter is in Alt_Hold mode.
+When you set RC switches , you might have noticed switches “a” & “b” are in up position which Gapter is in Land mode.
+Now change to loiter

 Now to initialize Gapter, hold J1 stick down right corner.
 You can notice propellers must be running.